Four CRPF jawans injured in IED blast in Chhattisgarh's Bijapur | Headlines

 - India

+The CRPF party had left for area domination from 153 Bt CRPF Camp, Chinnakodepal around 3.00 pm on Tuesday when an IED blast was carried out by Maoists on Murkinar Road only 3.5 km from the camp injuring four jawans.
+The injured jawans are Palwan KR Biswas, Sada Shiv Yadav, Rajeeve Ranjan and Om Prakash.

 However, three of the four injured jawans were later airlifted to Raipur for better treatment, said Saket Singh, IG CRPF.
-Further details awaited.
+Notably, last month five Naxals were gunned down by security forces in two different encounters on the border area of Telangana-Chhattisgarh border in Bijapur district and on the Sukma-Dantewada border respectively.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)